HotCakeX/Harden-Windows-Security/README.md

 additionally, [blocks LOLbins (Living Off The Land Binaries)](https://lolbas-project.github.io/) from making Internet connections.

+🔻This is a Defense-in-Depth strategy for High-risk environments🔺

 LOLBins are Microsoft-signed files, meaning they are either native to the Operating System (OS) and come pre-installed, or are available from Microsoft (i.e. a Microsoft program or add-on).
 Despite being legitimate (and well-intentioned) files,